jgeorg24/SMFFL_STATISTICS/README.md

 ## Getting Started

-1. Create a schema for each bowl game in MySQL Workbench, for example:
+1. Create a schema for each bowl game in MySQL Workbench, for example execute the following command:
    ```
    CREATE SCHEMA `ThanksgivingBowl_2022_2023`;"
    ```